Beverly Hills Glaucoma Care

 Detection of glaucoma is accomplished simply through a complete eye exam which includes the following:

-- Best correctable vision is ascertained.
+- The best correctable vision is ascertained.

 - The eye pressure or intraocular pressure is measured.

-- The eye is dilated to assess the most important structure in glaucoma detection the optic nerve.
+- The eye is dilated to assess the most important structure in glaucoma detection of the optic nerve.
 The nerve is carefully examined to determine if any abnormality or suspicion of abnormality is present.
 In addition, the retina and macula (the central part of the retina) are examined as well.

 - Visual field testing is done in order to measure the side vision of the eye.
 As described earlier, glaucoma initially affects the side vision so assessing this area of vision is crucial.

 - Computerized optic nerve imaging.
 There are several devices currently available to assess the optic nerve.
-They are the Heidelberg, the GDx and the OCT.
+They are the Heidelberg, the GDx, and the OCT.
 Each of these uses a different method to evaluate the optic nerve.
 This information is helpful because they are a separate and independent tool to further assess the optic nerve.

 Routine Glaucoma Screenings, Glaucoma Testing in Los Angeles